 Barriers also need to be removed to improve connectivity on land between two nearby parcels with valuable natural resources, such as forests.
 Connecting terrestrial habitats can be challenging because the barriers may include community assets, such as roads and residential and commercial uses.
 Determining a baseline and measure of success for land-based connectivity has been difficult to measure up until now.
 Recent higher resolution imaging from satellites, now under review, will enable the Long Island Sound Partnership to more effectively assess land-based habitat connectivity.

-While river connectivity efforts have been successful, further progress is needed to support the daily needs of fish and other aquatic species.
+While river and stream connectivity efforts have been successful, further progress is needed to support the daily needs of fish and other aquatic species.
 Facilitating collaboration between restoration practitioners and owners of property with river/stream barriers is often a complicated process that takes time, information sharing, and engineering analyses.

 Habitat connectivity is a critical component of wildlife conservation.
 Protecting existing coastal habitat patches (i.e., discrete habitat areas that are isolated) prevents loss of areas where connections can be restored.
 Restoring areas between isolated habitat areas increases the habitat connectivity (i.e., contiguous acres of coastal habitat protected or restored).
 Assuring fish and other wildlife have connected habitat to support their day-day needs like feeding, breeding, resting, and migrating assures that diverse ecosystem functions are maintained and that the resources we rely on as humans (i.e., fishing, forests, etc.) are available to sustain our needs.